bitsongofficial/go-bitsong/x/marketplace/spec/02_messages.md

 1. Verify auction is `Started` status
 2. Verify bid is valid for the auction (check `bid_denom`, `tick_size` and `last_bid_amount`)
+3. Check if previous bid exists for this auction by the bidder and if exists reject
-3. Add new bid for the auction on the storage
+4. Add new bid for the auction on the storage
-4. Confirm payer does have enough token to pay the bid
+5. Confirm payer does have enough token to pay the bid
-5. Transfer amount of token to bid account
+6. Transfer amount of token to bid account
-6. Serialize new auction state with new bid
+7. Serialize new auction state with new bid
-7. Update or create bidder metadata
+8. Update or create bidder metadata
-8. If the amount exceeds `instant_sale_price`, end the auction
+9. If the amount exceeds `instant_sale_price`, end the auction
-9. Emit event for placing bid
+10. Emit event for placing bid

 ## MsgCancelBid